 There are several companies like Magic Leap, Lucasfilm, and Industrial Light and Magic who are looking to delve into mixed reality entertainment.
-Magic Leap uses a special effect called Dynamic Digitised Lightfield Signal to make MR. This tech projects images directly into the eye, without the need for it to bounce off an object (Figure 2-11) tricking the brain into thinking the object is there when in reality, it is just a projection [44].
+Magic Leap uses a special effect called Dynamic Digitised Lightfield Signal to make MR. This tech projects images directly into the eye, without the need for it to bounce off an object (Figure 2-11) tricking the brain into thinking the object is there when in reality, it is just a projection [53].

-Figure 2-11 [48]
+Figure 2-11 An example of Magic Leap in use [57]

-Mixed reality start-up 8i created a lifelike hologram of John Hamm for the Sundance Film Festival and a Buzz Aldrin hologram for SXSW (South by Southwest - Annual conglomeration of parallel film, interactive media, and music festivals and conferences organized jointly that take place in mid-March in

-Austin, Texas, USA).
+Mixed reality start-up 8i created a lifelike hologram of John Hamm for the Sundance Film Festival and a Buzz Aldrin hologram for SXSW (South by Southwest - Annual conglomeration of parallel film, interactive media, and music festivals and conferences organized jointly that take place in mid-March in Austin, Texas, USA).
 Their app called Holo is expected to make many more applications for musicians, brands and celebrities.
-The Holo app can be downloaded to your phone to create your own 3D animations [49].
+The Holo app can be downloaded to your phone to create your own 3D animations [58].